 Ratified on June 20, 2013

-The United States Supreme Court, if it should decide this precise First Amendment/academic freedom issue at a later time, may yet have the last word and resolve the differences that separate, for example, the Third and Fourth Circuits.
-However, the likelihood is that, for a considerable time, Adams will provide faculty First Amendment protection on those campuses within the University of Maryland System.
-Nevertheless, out an abundance of caution, it is critical to faculty governance and to the protection of the important principle of academic freedom at the University of Maryland Baltimore to state clearly in our faculty handbook that “speech related to scholarship and teaching” cannot be arbitrarily thwarted.
+The U.S. Supreme Court, if it should decide this precise First Amendment/academic freedom issue at a later time, may yet have the last word and resolve the differences that separate, for example, the Third and Fourth Circuits.
+However, the likelihood is that, for a considerable time, Adams will provide faculty First Amendment protection on those campuses within the University of Maryland system.
+Nevertheless, out an abundance of caution, it is critical to faculty governance and to the protection of the important principle of academic freedom at the University of Maryland, Baltimore to state clearly in our faculty handbook that “speech related to scholarship and teaching” cannot be arbitrarily thwarted.

 UMB Faculty Senate Academic Freedom Resolution

 Academic freedom is the liberty that faculty members must have if they are to practice their scholarly profession in accordance with the norms of that profession.
 It is based in the institutional structure of this and other universities and is fundamental to their common mission of promoting inquiry and advancing the sum of human knowledge and understanding.
 This freedom emanates from the First Amendment of the United States Constitution, but it also exists, independent of any external protection, as a basic prerequisite for universities to fulfill their educational mission to our society.